Skip to main content

 HTMLElement

-The heading of the column in the table variant, and the label of its data in list variant.
+This text labels the column in table variant and appears as a label for data in list variant.

 Anchor to children